influxdata/telegraf/plugins/inputs/systemd_units/README.md

   ## Set timeout for systemctl execution
   # timeout = "1s"
   #
-  ## Filter for a specific unit types, default is "service":
+  ## Filter for a specific unit type, default is "service", other possible
+  ## values are "socket", "target", "device", "mount", "automount", "swap",
+  ## "timer", "path", "slice" and "scope ":
   # unittype = "service"
 ```